Hansel Enmanuel: Personal life

-Enmanuel is nicknamed Kikimita after his father, who was called Kikima in his playing days.
+Hansel is nicknamed Kikimita after his father, who was called Kikima during his playing career.
 Aside from his dad he cites LeBron James and Kevin Durant as his idols.
+Hansel has four siblings: Abigail, Kaira, Jhohansel, and Salomon.

 Social media and endorsements

-Enmanuel has established a large social media following since moving to the United States.
+Hansel has established a large social media following since moving to the United States.
 In April 2022, he signed a name, image, and likeness (NIL) deal with Banreservas, one of the largest financial institutions in his native Dominican Republic.
 He signed a deal with Gatorade, starring in a national commercial spot that aired in June as part of the brand's Fuel Tomorrow campaign.